-The average Days on Market for homes sold in October 2018 was 48, up two days from the average in September 2018, and down 3 days from the October 2017 average.
-The metro areas with the lowest Days on Market were Omaha, NE, at 21, San Francisco, CA, at 28, Wichita, KS, at 30, and a four-way tie at 31 in Indianapolis, IN, Cincinnati, OH, Nashville, TN and Boise, ID.
-The highest Days on Market averages were in Hartford, CT, at 87, Augusta, ME, and Miami, FL, at 84 and New York, NY, at 74.
-Days on Market is the number of days between when a home is first listed in an MLS and a sales contract is signed.
+The average days on market for homes sold in October 2023 was 36, up one day compared to the average in both September 2023 and October 2022.
+The metro areas with the lowest days on market were Baltimore, MD at 12, Washington, DC at 13, and Philadelphia, PA at 15.
+The highest days on market averages were in Coeur d’Alene, ID at 78, Bozeman, MT at 77, and Fayetteville, AR at 73.
+Days on market is the number of days between when a home is first listed in an MLS and a sales contract is signed.

-As one of the leading global real estate franchisors, RE/MAX, LLC is a subsidiary of RE/MAX Holdings (NYSE: RMAX) with over 120,000 agents in more than 100 countries and territories.
+As one of the leading global real estate franchisors, RE/MAX, LLC is a subsidiary of RE/MAX Holdings (NYSE: RMAX) with more than 140,000 agents in over 9,000 offices and a presence in more than 110 countries and territories.
 Nobody in the world sells more real estate than RE/MAX, as measured by residential transaction sides.
-Dedicated to innovation and change in the real estate industry, RE/MAX launched Motto Mortgage, a ground-breaking mortgage franchisor, in 2016 and acquired booj, a real estate technology company, in 2018.
+RE/MAX was founded in 1973 by Dave and Gail Liniger, with an innovative, entrepreneurial culture affording its agents and franchisees the flexibility to operate their businesses with great independence.
 RE/MAX agents have lived, worked and served in their local communities for decades, raising millions of dollars every year for Children’s Miracle Network Hospitals® and other charities.

-MLS data is provided by contracted data aggregators, RE/MAX brokerages and regional offices.
-While MLS data is believed to be accurate, it cannot be guaranteed.
+MLS data is provided by Seventy3, LLC, a RE/MAX Holdings company.
+While MLS data is believed to be reliable, it cannot be guaranteed.
 MLS data is constantly being updated, making any analysis a snapshot at a particular time.
-Every month the RE/MAX National Housing Report re-calculates the previous period’s data to ensure accuracy over time.
-All raw data remains the intellectual property of each local MLS organization.
+Every month, the previous period’s data is updated to ensure accuracy over time.
+Raw data remains the intellectual property of each local MLS organization.